 These semantic layers can be built from the bottom up with an accumulation of semantic data products that work together, or from top-down initiatives such as a semantic data catalog or master data management initiatives.

-Because semantic systems are able to build logical inferencing into models, they can be used with pharmaceutical research in particular to identify relationships that may be ordinarily hidden, providing insights into the research and testing process that can translate to new drug and interaction discoveries.
+Once in place, semantic systems can be used with to identify relationships that may be ordinarily hidden via logical inferencing, providing insights into the research and testing process that can translate to new drug and interaction discoveries.